-General elections scheduled for 2015 may further exacerbate religious and ethnic tensions and heighten the risk of widespread conflict.
+General elections scheduled for 2015 may further exacerbate tensions if politicians manipulate ongoing instability as well as religious and ethnic identities to serve political interests.

 The government of Nigeria is struggling to uphold its Responsibility to Protect and needs the ongoing support of the international community.

 INTERNATIONAL RESPONSE: The abduction of the Chibok schoolgirls has drawn unprecedented international attention to the threat posed by Boko Haram.
 The abduction was strongly condemned by numerous governments as well as the UN Secretary-General and the UN Children's Fund.
 On 6 May the Office of the High Commissioner for Human Rights warned perpetrators that acts related to sexual slavery can constitute crimes against humanity.
 President Jonathan accepted offers from the United States, United Kingdom, France and China to provide assistance in finding and freeing the Chibok schoolgirls.

 On 17 May President François Hollande of France hosted a summit on Boko Haram, bringing together President Jonathan, his regional counterparts from Benin, Cameroon, Niger and Chad, as well as representatives from the United Kingdom, United States and European Union Participants agreed to coordinate action against Boko Haram.
 During June these governments established an External Intelligence Response Unit to share security information on terrorist threats in West Africa.

 On 12 June the United Kingdom's Foreign Secretary, William Hague, hosted a meeting aimed at further improving international and regional efforts to defeat Boko Haram.
 The United Kingdom announced increased military and educational aid.